 When using Devolutions Server user groups based security, user groups are mostly used to control user access for multiple users at once.

 All settings can be left to default unless the user group contains only administrators.
-In this case, check the Administrator box when configuring the user group.
-Enter a name for the user group, then click OK .
+In this case, check the Is administrator box when configuring the user group.
+Enter a name and a description for the user group, then click OK.
 For Active Directory groups, the domain must be provided like the following.

-To assign users to the user group, click , then check the Is Member box of the respective user.
-With a user group created from an Active Directory group, there is no need to assign users as it is automatically managed by Devolutions Server .
+To assign users to the user group, click Assign users to user group.
+With a user group created from an Active Directory group, there is no need to assign users as it is automatically managed by Devolutions Server.

-To create users, navigate to Administration – Users , then click Add User .
-Enter a Login for the user, select the User type and enter an email address.
+To create users, navigate to Administration – Users, then click Add User.
+Enter the information and click Add to save.

-A user can be assigned to multiple user groups at once by checking the Is Member box of the respective user groups in the User Groups section of the User Management .
-As part of the Active Directory integration, there is no need to assign users to those user groups as it is automatically managed by Devolutions Server .
+A user can be assigned to multiple user groups at once by clicking Edit – User Groups or More – Assign user groups.
+As part of the Active Directory integration, there is no need to assign users to those user groups as it is automatically managed by Devolutions Server.

 Administrators can do everything, regardless of the security.
 These users are usually the chief officers and senior management.

 Restricted users have limited access to resources.
 They usually have the Add and Edit rights only.
-These users can be mid or first level executives, such as service desk and help desk.
+These users can be mid or first level technicians, such as service desk and help desk.

-Users also have limited access to resources much like Restricted users .
-However, Users have by default the Add , Edit and Delete rights and can perform these actions on all unsecured entries.
+Users also have limited access to resources, much like Restricted users.
+However, they have by default the Add, Edit, and Delete rights and can perform these actions on all unsecured entries.

 Read only users can only view and use resources, but cannot edit them.
 These users are usually external consultants.